 Using text is my favorite part of SewWhat-Pro!
 It gives you the ability to turn built-in computer fonts into embroidery lettering and use embroidery fonts you’ve purchased.
 The digitizing of the .ttf computer font is hit-and-miss, but this is SUCH a cool function that saves time and money if you’re not a professional embroiderer.
 I like to add names to designs to personalize embroidered items, for instance.
 Specifically, here are several of the things SewWhat-Pro can do:

 - Insert lettering or monograms using fonts on your computer.
 There are a handful of monogram orientations and frames even!
 While, again, this function works better on some fonts than others, you do have the option of adding or removing underlay stitches and adjusting stitch density and stitch angle to give you better control over the final product.
 (Read more: how to make a monogram with SewWhat-Pro.)

 - Use fonts that are embroidery files to add lettering.

 - Wrap text on a curve and do various other decorative functions.

 Have you ever downloaded an embroidery design and wondered what the stitching order was and how exactly all those threads were going to come together to form the final design?
 If so, you can preview the stitching of the design by clicking “Sew and Show” on the top right of the screen.
 If you have your volume up on your computer, prepared to be frightened by the sudden sound!
 Luckily, if you click under options near the preview, you can turn that sound off.

 It is important to note, though, that this is not a digitizing program.
-If you purchase Sew What Pro and know exactly what you’ll be getting, I think you’ll also be very happy with it!
+If you purchase knowing exactly what you’ll be getting, I think you’ll also be very happy with it!